ChicoState/UX-Tee-Together/phaseII/README.md

 ## Introduction

 In order to further refine the user experience of our revolutionary application, we have shifted our focus towards obtaining user feedback to help identify potential areas for improvement.
-This user feedback has been instrumental for us, as we work to optimize the efficiency and satisfaction of navigating the Tee-Together app interface in its current wireframe form.
+This user feedback has been instrumental for us, as we work to increase the efficiency and satisfaction of navigating the Tee-Together app interface in its current wireframe form.

 ## Methods